Xinglab/rMATS-STAT/README.md

 $ python rMATS_paired.py input_read_count_file output_folder number_processor diff_cutoff

-The examples of input files are available in the depositry.
+The examples of input files are available in the depository.
 The input format is detailed in the Example section.

 Example:
 --------------------------------